napulen/harmalysis/README.md

 # harmalysis
-A grammar (and language) for harmonic analysis and roman numerals.
-Based on and extending the [**harm](http://www.humdrum.org/rep/harm/) syntax
+A language for harmonic analysis and roman numerals.
+Based on and extending David Huron's [**harm](http://www.humdrum.org/rep/harm/) syntax

 # An improved syntax for encoding Roman Numerals